Kunlong1994/lab3/Lab-Session#1.md

 ## Make the ChatBot your own

 Now, please modify the chatServer.js file to make your own chatbot.
 It might, for example, act like [WoeBot](https://woebot.io) and find out what is bringing a person down.
 Or!
-Maybe it helps people fall asleep like [Insomnobot] (http://insomnobot3000.com).
-You have a finite amount of time, so narrow the purpose of the chatbot so that does not have to have Turing-complete conversational ability.
+Maybe it helps people fall asleep like [Insomnobot](http://insomnobot3000.com).
+You have a finite amount of time, so narrow the purpose of the chatbot so that does not have to have [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) conversational ability.